miladkhanlou/Olympic-data-pipeline/tokyo-olympic-dataengineering-dataset/Project_overview.md

 2. **Dashboard Validation:**
    - Verify that the dashboard accurately reflects the data insights.

-3. **Issue Resolution:**
-   - Address any issues or discrepancies identified during testing.

-## Step 10: Documentation and Training

-1. **Project Documentation:**
-   - Document the entire project, including data source details, Azure service configurations, transformation code, and dashboard design.

-2. **Stakeholder Training:**
-   - Provide training to relevant stakeholders on how to use and maintain the data pipeline and dashboard.

-## Step 11: Deployment and Monitoring

-1. **Pipeline Deployment:**
-   - Deploy the data pipeline into a production environment.

-2. **Performance Monitoring:**
-   - Implement monitoring and logging to track pipeline performance.

-3. **Alert Setup:**
-   - Set up alerts for any pipeline failures.

-## Step 12: Project Completion and Handover

-1. **Project Review:**
-   - Conduct a project review to ensure all objectives are met.

-2. **Handover to Operations:**
-   - Hand over the project to the operations or analytics team for ongoing maintenance.

-3. **Documentation Archive:**
-   - Archive project documentation for future reference.

-## Step 13: Post-Project Analysis

-1. **Project Evaluation:**
-   - Evaluate the success of the project based on predefined objectives.

-2. **Feedback Gathering:**
-   - Gather feedback from stakeholders for improvements.

-3. **Future Enhancements:**
-   - Identify potential enhancements or future iterations of the project.

 This project will result in a fully functional data engineering pipeline that extracts, transforms, stores, analyzes, and visualizes Olympic data, providing valuable insights for decision-making and reporting.